brothman01/COVID-app/README.md

 # COVID App

-### Just an app to get official COVID data for a given country.
+A REACT application to display official COVID data.

 ## THIS APP IS UNDER CONSTRUCTION